 - 4:10 Brown Advisory Plate

 - 4:50 Mares Novices Hurdle

 Arkle Chase Tips - 2.10pm Cheltenham

 The Arkle has always been the stepping stone for future Champion Chase winners with the likes of Moscow Flyer, Sizing Europe and Sprinter Sacre to name but three all following up twelve months after winning this race.

-The leading hope for Irish trainer Willie Mullins this season looks to be Footpad who runs in the two-tone green colours of Simon Munir and Isaac Souede.
+The one leading the charge for Irish trainer Willie Mullins this season is Footpad who runs in the two-tone green colours of Simon Munir and Isaac Souede.
 The 6yo wasn’t anything special over hurdles last season but did manage to finish 4th in the Champion Hurdle behind Buveur D’Air.

 He later failed to stay when tried over a longer trip and then the decision was made to send him chasing.

 He opened his account with an effortless victory at Navan and that day he put in a superb round of jumping and impressed many good judges.

 He then went to Leopardstown for the Grade 1 Racing Post Chase and bolted up by 11 lengths.
 His main rival that day Death Duty was well beaten when he capsized at the last.